asarigun/la-gcn-pytorch/README.md

 ![LA-GCN with Mask Aggregator](https://github.com/asarigun/la-gcn-torch/blob/main/images/model.jpg)

-"Learnable Aggregator for GCN (LA-GCN) by introducing a shared auxiliary model that provides a customized schema in neighborhood aggregation.
+Learnable Aggregator for GCN (LA-GCN) by introducing a shared auxiliary model that provides a customized schema in neighborhood aggregation.
 Under this framework, a new model proposed called LA-GCN(Mask) consisting of a new aggregator function, mask aggregator.
 The auxiliary model learns a specific mask for each neighbor of a given node, allowing both node-level and feature-level attention.
-This mechanism learns to assign different importance to both nodes and features for prediction, which provides interpretable explanations for prediction and increases the model robustness."
+This mechanism learns to assign different importance to both nodes and features for prediction, which provides interpretable explanations for prediction and increases the model robustness.

 Li  Zhang ,Haiping  Lu, https://dl.acm.org/doi/abs/10.1145/3340531.3411983 (CIKM 2020)